magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 else.

 The Buddha comprehensively investigated conditioned phenomena and so was able to let it all go.
-The five were let go of, and the knowing carried on merely as an impartial observer of the process.
+The five khandhas were let go of, and the knowing carried on merely as an impartial observer of the process.
 If he experienced something positive, he didn’t become positive along with it.
 He simply observed and remained aware.
 If he experienced something negative, he didn’t become negative.
 And why was that?
 Because his mind had been cut free from such causes and conditions.
 He’d penetrated the Truth.
 The conditions leading to rebirth no longer existed.
 This is the knowing that is certain and reliable.
 This is a mind that is truly at peace.
 This is what is not born, doesn’t age, doesn’t get sick, and doesn’t die.
 This is neither cause nor effect, nor dependent on cause and effect.
 It is independent of the process of causal conditioning.
 The causes then cease with no conditioning remaining.
 This mind is above and beyond birth and death, above and beyond happiness and sorrow, above and beyond both good and evil.
 What can you say?
 It’s beyond the limitations